 This late-night series on NBC is part Variety Show and part celebrity Talk Show.
 Steve Allen was the first host, starting in 1954; Ernie Kovacs had Monday and Tuesday nights for the final (1956-57) season due to Allen's Sunday-night show on the same network.In January 1957, both Allen and Kovacs were ousted and the show became Tonight!
 America After Dark, a serious news program with Jack Lescoulie; he was booted out in June to Today and replaced for the last month by Al "Jazzbo" Collins.
 Allen went on to host his own talk shows until 1971.In July 1957, Jack Paar became the full-time Tonight Show host, but he walked off in February 1960 after NBC censors took offense at one of his jokes.
 Paar returned to the show within a month.
 From April-September 1962, The Tonight Show had a series of part-time hosts, including Groucho Marx, and an orchestra led by Skitch Henderson.
 The Jack Paar Program premiered around that time and lasted three years.Johnny Carson made a career of The Tonight Show, acting as host from 1962-92.
 During that time, Carson created many memorable characters, including Art Fern, Floyd R. Turbo, and Carnac the Magnificent, while bringing fame to his announcer Ed McMahon and his bandleader Skitch Henderson.
 Henderson was later replaced by Carl "Doc" Severinsen.After Carson left the series, Jay Leno took over as host.
 Thus began the "talk show wars" of 1993; it had been expected that David Letterman, who hosted the lead-out show Late Night with... since the early 1980s, would get the gig.
 When that didn't happen, CBS hired him as a direct competitor, The Late Show With David Letterman, launched in 1993.
 While Letterman initially was the stronger ratings draw, Leno eventually overtook him.
 The Tonight Show and The Late Show remain fierce competitors.
 (The controversy would be dramatized in the 1996 movie The Late Shift.Leno's format wouldn't settle for a few months, until Kevin Eubanks signed on as bandleader.
 Jay Leno's most enduring skits are "Headlines", a bit previously used by Letterman (under the moniker "Small Town News") on the original Late Night in the 1980s; "Jaywalking", a man-on-the-street skit with real people that highlights American stupidity (on Hollywood Boulevard; talk about playing with loaded dice).
 He also did film clips with Special Effects Failures with great frequency.
 He played a few characters, most notably Iron Jay (a dumb weightlifter), Mr. Brain (a condescending smart-aleck), and Beyondo (a "ghost" whose punchline-"first" schtick was almost identical to Carson's Carnac).In 2004, Leno signed a contract to continue the show until 2009 and Conan O'Brien signed up to replace him when he left...but when the time grew near, Leno's ratings were still strong.
 NBC decided it didn't want to risk him going to another network like Letterman, so they kicked Leno upstairs to make room for Conan O'Brien, who had hosted Late Night since 1993.
 They gave Leno a similar show (The Jay Leno Show) at 10:00 PM five nights a week starting that Fall, the "five nights a week" part being a first-ever for American network prime time.
 For the first time, there was no "interregnum" of temporary hosts (as in 1957 and 1962) or reruns (as in 1992): Leno's last show was May 29, 2009 (a Friday) and O'Brien's first was the following Monday, June 1.However, both Conan and Leno performed well beneath the norm for their timeslots.
 The network itself didn't care, but affiliates lost a major chunk of ad revenue and some hinted that they weren't going to endure it for much longer — and thus, the "talk show wars" entered its second round.NBC attempted to fix this by moving Leno's show to The Tonight Show's time slot and bumping O'Brien's critically-acclaimed but ratings-poor run back a half-hour to 12:05 AM.
 This wasn't received well.
 Leno was upset about it, as he had agreed to the arrangement by insisting the network promise both his and O'Brien's shows a full year before making any further decisions; the network agreed, but within less than four months they reneged.
 O'Brien threatened to quit, Leno had as well, and both routinely savaged NBC in their nightly opening monologues.On January 15, 2010 Conan, tired of the whole fiasco, settled on a $30M payout from NBC (later upped to $45M to accommodate his staff) to leave The Tonight Show.
-O'Brien came out of the debacle with most of the public and TV writers on his side, Leno (who returned to Tonight) ended up taking a severe PR beating.
-This likely contributed to the March 2013 announcement that Leno would retire for good with Jimmy Fallon of Saturday Night Live fame; he took over in February 2014.And in all this history, there was the regular who didn't expect to be one — Lillian Miller (aka "Miss Miller") was an audience member on so many episodes of the Allen/Kovacs, Parr, and Carson versions that she was forced to join AFTRA.
+O'Brien came out of the debacle with most of the public and TV writers on his side, Leno returned to Tonight and continued to host until February 2014, where he was replaced with Jimmy Fallon of Saturday Night Live fame.And in all this history, there was the regular who didn't expect to be one — Lillian Miller (aka "Miss Miller") was an audience member on so many episodes of the Allen/Kovacs, Parr, and Carson versions that she was forced to join AFTRA.
 She also frequented Game Shows (including Match Game and Whats My Line), The Merv Griffin Show, The Carol Burnett Show, and even appeared on The Jack Paar Program in November 1962 as a guest alongside Liberace and Cassius Clay.

 Steve Allen's incarnation (1954-57) provides examples of: